prateksha/IntersectionPoints/README.md

 ## Instructions on how to run the code
 - The code is written in Python.
 The code can be run by using the following command for a given input file (Suppose the input file name is **input1.txt**)  -  **python IntersectionPoints.py TestCases/input1.txt**
 - The **generate_input.py** generates random input values for a large value of **n**.
-It is written to the file **large_input.txt**.
-The value of **n** can be changed in the code for a different set of inputs.
+The input values are written to the file **large_input.txt**.
+The value of **n** can be changed in the code to generate a different set of inputs.

 ## Individual Contributions

+- **Combined Contribution** : Came up with the algorithm for the question.

+- **Ayush** : Wrote the proof of correctness.
+Wrote sample test cases.
+Wrote the script for generating large inputs.

 - **Prateksha** : Wrote the code.
-Wrote the script for generating large inputs.
-Completed other sections of README.

-- **Ayush** : Wrote the proof of correctness and running time analysis.
-Wrote sample test cases.
+Completed pseudo code and the running time analysis of README.
 Completed the README for TestCase formats.

-- **Combined Contribution** : Came up with the algorithm for the question.